-As shown in Fig.\ref{fig1}, $J=J_2/J_1$ is the tunable parameter of the OH in Eq.(\ref{HJ1J2}).
-The red region is N\'eel phase with $O(3)$ symmetry breaking and blue is the dimer phase.
-The yellow point here is a (2+1)D $O(3)$ critical point.
-The ES will reflect the continuous $O(3)$ SSB at $J=J_c,~T_E=0$.
-Here we choose a 1D chain needing few computer memory as the subsystem $A$ in a 2D lattice with periodic boundary condition (PBC) as Fig.\ref{Fig2} (a) displays.
-Through the newly proposed quantum Monte Carlo (QMC) method~\cite{mao2025sampling}, the RDM $\rho_A$ has been sampled and then diagonalized to obtain the ES with few computational resource.
-As Fig.\ref{fig:J1J2_spec} shows, we find that the ES at both $J=J_c=1.90951$ and $J=1$ display a structure of $O(3)$ SSB in which the tower is proportional to $S(S+1)$, where $S$ is the total spin.
-It is totally different from the energy spectrum at a critical point which is a CFT tower~\cite{francesco2012conformal,zhu2023uncovering}.
-You may concern whether a finite size effect makes the ES at $J_c$ seem like the one in N\'eel phase nearby.
-Later we will show that if the symmetry of critical point is different with others, the TOS only reflects the SSB of the critical point.
-In other words, the TOS at $J_c$ exactly probes the symmetry of phase transition point.
+Through the newly proposed {reduced density matrix quantum Monte Carlo (RDM-QMC)} method~\cite{mao2025sampling}, the RDM $\rho_A$ is sampled and then diagonalized to obtain the ES with a limited computational load.
+The key idea of the method is sampling the path integral with an open boundary in imaginary time and using the frequency of the paths with same initial/final states to approach the corresponding element of RDM. {In the following, we choose $\beta=100$ which is a temperature low enough for the gapped region we studied.
+The sampling number is $10^{10}$ which is enough since the low energy levels converge first.} In the SM\cite{sm}, we give the process to determine $N$ by the root-mean-square error (RMSE).
+Fig.\ref{fig:J1J2_spec} shows that the ES at both $J=J_c=1.90951$ and $J=1$ displays a structure of $O(3)$ SSB in which the tower is proportional to $S(S+1)$, where $S$ is the total spin.
+The ES here is completely different from the energy spectrum at a critical point, which is a CFT tower~\cite{francesco2012conformal,zhu2023uncovering}.
+One may be concerned with whether a finite size effect makes the ES at $J_c$ seem similar to the one in the N\'eel phase nearby.
+Later, we will show that if the symmetry of the critical point is different from that for other points, the TOS reflects only the SSB of the critical point.
+In other words, the TOS at $J_c$ exactly reflects the symmetry of the phase transition point.
 In the SM\cite{sm}, we analyzed the robustness of the structure of TOS near the critical point and it has no obvious finite size effect.